 The district continues to offer support to student athletes and families.
-Both the scholarship fund and the installment option are available for spring sports & extracurricular activities.
+Both the scholarship fund and the installment options are available for fall sports & extracurricular activities.

 Volunteering at New Albany - Plain Local Schools is an incredible way to give back, support our students and support the community.
 There are many opportunities for community to get involved at the district and the time commitment is really up to each individual.

 Recap includes the impact of an updated five-year forecast, the district's ability to identify critical needs for this fall and the ability to remain off the ballot til next fall to focus on community engagement.

 Nominated by Principal Dwight Carter, Mr. Greg Morris, NAHS Physics Teacher has been named the High School Teacher of the Year through the Educators' Voice Award!

 On Saturday, July 18, the New Albany High School Key Club will be teaming up with various other high schools in the Columbus area to hold a carwash benefiting UNICEF's ELIMINATE project at the Church of the Resurrection.